-I can’t believe our time in Italy is coming to an end!
+I can’t believe our family trip to Italy is coming to an end!
 We’ve spent a month here in Italy, and we’ve had such a great time exploring so many of the beautiful cities here in this country.
 Our Italy itinerary has been packed with road trips, castles, tours, and plenty of historical museums.

 Italy is a popular place to visit, for solo travelers and families, alike.
 There truly is something beautiful about this country, and I’m glad I had a chance to experience it firsthand.
 During our time here, we had a chance to experience living in the Italian countryside, and also visit some ancient and historical cities.
 We didn’t really have a set itinerary before we went, but after this trip, I kind of wish we had.
 There are so many things that we missed out on while we were here in Italy, purely because we didn’t know about it beforehand.